The Best Pizza in Every State

 Via Tripadvisor.com

-This hole-in-the-wall joint in downtown Manchester has some of the best thin-crust pie you can get.
+A hole-in-the-wall joint in downtown Manchester, Alley Cat has some of the best thin-crust pie you can get.
 They only serve a delicious cracker-thin crust, and it’s perfect for late-night snacking or takeout.
 The pizzeria has been voted best pizza in Manchester for 18 years straight, and each purrfect pie has a cute feline name—meat lovers will want to try the Tom Cat.

-Time to get a little saucy with this Jackson pizza joint’s best-seller, the Upside Down Square, a Sicilian-style pie absolutely dripping with chunky tomato sauce atop a pillowy crust.
-Said sauce is a recipe passed down from the owner’s Italian grandmother and made with hand-crushed tomatoes for a blend that is not too sweet, not too sour, and totally tasty.
-While you’re in the Italian neighborhood, maybe you’ll find yourself wondering: What is a macchiato exactly?
+Time to get a little saucy with this Jackson pizza joint‘s bestseller, the Upside Down Square, a Sicilian-style pie absolutely dripping with chunky tomato sauce atop a pillowy crust.
+Said sauce is a recipe passed down from the owner’s Italian grandmother and made with hand-crushed tomatoes for a blend that’s not too sweet, not too sour and totally tasty.

 via tripadvisor.com